 Harvard University in Cambridge, MA

 Harvard University tied for first with Stanford and MIT in the U.S. News & World Report 2014 rankings of graduate biological sciences programs.
-Harvard's Department of Molecular and Cellular Biology offers two distinct programs that can eventually lead to a Ph.D. in Biology.
-Students can choose between tracks in molecules, cells and organisms; or engineering and physical biology.
+Harvard's Department of Molecular and Cellular Biology offers two distinct programs that can eventually lead to a Ph.D. in biology.
+Students can choose between tracks in molecules, cells, and organisms, or engineering and physical biology.
 All graduate students are admitted as Ph.D. candidates, and each specialization prepares its students for professional or academic careers in science.

-The Department of Organismic and Evolutionary Biology also offers a doctorate in biology and allows students to focus on microbial, plant and animal ecosystems.
+The Department of Organismic and Evolutionary Biology also offers a doctorate in biology and allows students to focus on microbial, plant, and animal ecosystems.
 Graduate students must fulfill all course requirements within their first two years in the program and make satisfactory progress toward a completed dissertation for the remainder of the degree program.

-|Duke University||Biology department includes 3 centers/research groups||Durham, NC|
+|Duke University||Home to a biology department that includes three centers/research groups||Durham, NC|

-|Massachusetts Institute of Technology||Faculty researchers include Nobel laureates, National Academy of Sciences members and investigators from the Howard Hughes Medical Institute||Cambridge, MA|
+|Massachusetts Institute of Technology||Boast top-notch faculty researchers that include Nobel laureates, National Academy of Sciences members, and investigators from the Howard Hughes Medical Institute||Cambridge, MA|

-|University of California - Berkeley||Students can pursue far-reaching research interests through about 40 research centers, field stations, institutes and museums||Berkeley, CA|
+|University of California - Berkeley||Provides students the opportunity to pursue far-reaching research interests through about 40 research centers, field stations, institutes, and museums||Berkeley, CA|

-|University of California - Davis||Biology graduate students can participate in a variety of training programs||Davis, CA|
+|University of California - Davis||Offers biology graduate students the chance to participate in a variety of training programs||Davis, CA|

-|University of California - San Diego||Students can participate in a joint Ph.D. program in cellular or molecular biology between UCSD and San Diego State University||La Jolla, CA|
+|University of California - San Diego||Gives students the chance to participate in a joint Ph.D. program in cellular or molecular biology between UCSD and San Diego State University||La Jolla, CA|

-|University of Michigan - Ann Arbor||Pathways master's program designed specifically to prepare excellent students from under-represented groups for entrance into Ph.D. programs||Ann Arbor, MI|
+|University of Michigan - Ann Arbor||Features a Pathways master's program designed specifically to prepare excellent students from under-represented groups for entrance into Ph.D. programs||Ann Arbor, MI|

-|University of Washington - Seattle||University receives over $1 billion annually in federal research funding, highest funding for any public university in the nation||Seattle, WA|
+|University of Washington - Seattle||Received nearly $1 billion for federal research funding in 2012, which was the highest funding for any public university in the nation||Seattle, WA|

-|University of Wisconsin - Madison||Students work in groups dedicated to a specific area of research guided by faculty trainers; interdisciplinary work spans across 40 departments||Madison, WI|
+|University of Wisconsin - Madison||Allows students to work in groups dedicated to a specific area of research guided by faculty trainers; interdisciplinary work spans across 40 departments||Madison, WI|

 |Washington University||Home to a biology department that offers a 1-year, research-intensive biomedical master's program for medical students||Saint Louis, MO|